asyncapi/spec/versions/next/asyncapi.md

 Source Location | Example expression  | Notes
 ---|:---|:---|
-Message Header Property | `$message.header.correlationId` | Headers are analogous to message properties Message Payload Property | `$message.payload.meta.messageId` | Correlation ID is set using a property from the `meta` section of a message
+Message Header Property | `$message.header.correlationId` | Headers are analogous to message properties Message Payload Property | `$message.payload.meta.messageId` | Correlation ID is set using a property from the `meta` section of a message.

 Runtime expressions preserve the type of the referenced value.
 Expressions can be embedded into string values by surrounding the expression with `{}` curly braces.